soichih/autohpss/README.md

 $ sudo npm install autohpss -g
 ```

-## This system has 2 components
+## archive

-1) archive
+In order to archive your files, directories, simply run archive command.

 ```
 $ module load nodejs
 $ archive /N/dc2/projects/o3d/O3D_STN
 ```

-`archive` command takes a directory name to archive. archive command will recurviely walk through a specified directory and find
+`archive` command will recursively walk through a specified directory and find
 any files that are new, or modified since you run this command.
 It then creates batches of files (roughtly 30GB in size)
 and store them to your SDA account using htar.
 List of files and modified dates will be stored in local sqlite3 DB (~/.config/autohpss)